gloveboxes/prompt_flow_workshop/docs/workshop.md

 1. Create a Prompt Flow.
 1. Create a RAG pattern (Retrieval, Augmentation, Generation) to ground the chatbot with context.
 1. How to evaluate the chatbot performance.
-1. How to test and deploy the chatbot.
+1. How to test the chatbot locally.

 ## Create your first Prompt Flow